History and Purpose

 Fulfilling the Mission: Education

 The School of Dentistry offers 10 accredited programs: DDS, dental hygiene, two primary care general residency programs and specialty programs in endodontics, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, and prosthodontics.
-The school also offers a DDS/PhD in collaboration with the UT Graduate School of Biomedical Sciences, and an MD degree through the UT Medical School with an oral and maxillofacial surgery certificate.
+The school also offers an MD degree through the UT Medical School with an oral and maxillofacial surgery certificate.
 The School of Dentistry has integrated a focus on cultural competency, diversity and inclusion into all four years of the undergraduate dental curriculum, built on the foundation of the American Medical Student Association’s Achieving Diversity in Dentistry and Medicine guidelines.
 One example of this commitment to diversity is serving as a site for The Robert Wood Johnson Foundation’s Summer Medical and Dental Education Program.
 This intensive, personalized preparatory program for pre-dental and pre-medical students has the ultimate goal of increasing the number of under-represented and minority health care practitioners in Texas.